vraimademoiselle/alx-low_level_programming/0X0D-preprocessor/README.md

-This is a project about preprocessing source codes and , the applicable system that it uses before it sends to the compiler.
+This is a project about preprocessing source codes, and  the applicable system that it goes through before it sends to the compiler.